scionsamurai/jimscode.github.io/src/posts/cloudflare-d1-oauth/cloudflare-d1-oauth.md

    ```
    npx wrangler d1 execute my_sveltekit_db --command "SELECT * FROM users"
    ```

+4. To further verify, navigate to `localhost:5173/api/users` in your browser.
+5. You should see your user information displayed, confirming that the data was successfully saved to the database.

    You should see your user info stored in the database.
 How cool is that?